m-trivedi/m-trivedi/README.md

 # Hi!
-I'm Mihir 👋

-I'm Mihir Trivedi, sophomore at UW-Madison
+I'm Mihir Trivedi👋

 <!--
 **truvsere/truvsere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.